 The basic story of Ganymede in Greek and Roman mythology is that the handsome human (mortal) boy Ganymede is fetched from the land of the mortals to become the cupbearer of the gods (immortals) on Mount Olympus.
 The basic tale is elaborated and altered depending on who is telling the story and for what purpose.

 Ganymede is usually considered as a Trojan prince that was exceptionally handsome — Homer described him as the loveliest born of the race of the mortals.
-In some versions, the gods were impressed by his mind or soul but most focus on his physical beauty.
+In some versions, the gods were impressed by his mind or soul but most focused on his physical beauty.
 A popular version has Hera filled with jealousy as Zeus (Jupiter in Roman mythology) fell in love with Ganymede.

 The eagle of Zeus (or in some versions Zeus himself transformed into an eagle) is sent to fetch Ganymede from earth to Mount Olympus.
 Here he replaced Hebe as cupbearer for the gods — Hebe, daughter of Zeus and Hera, was relieved of this duty after marrying Heracles (Hercules).
 Other versions have Ganymede as the personal cupbearer of Zeus.
-Ganymede is rewarded with immortally and eternal youth.
+Ganymede is rewarded with immortality and eternal youth.

 Ganymede in Art